allejo/HTML-Hex-Converter/README.markdown

 HTML-Hex-Converter
 ==================

-A simple website that will allow you to convert from RGB values to hex
+A simple website that will allow you to convert from RGB values to hex.

 Official Website
 ----------------